VonHeikemen/lsp-zero.nvim/README.md

 * [.set_preferences()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#set_preferencesopts) will be removed in favor of overriding option directly in [.preset](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#presetname)
 * [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#setup_nvim_cmpopts) will be removed in favor [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#extend_cmpopts).
 * [.set_server_config()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#set_server_configopts) will be removed.
 There is no way I can enforce the settings unless lsp-zero controls everything... which is something I don't want to do anymore.
-* [,configure](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#configurename-opts) will be removed.
-To pass options to an LSP server the user will need to call `lspconfig`.
 * [,setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#setup_serverslist) will no longer take an options argument.
 It'll only be a convenient way to initialize a list of servers.
 * [,nvim_workspace()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#nvim_workspaceopts) will return the arguments for the lua language server, the user will need to call the server manually.
 * [.default.diagnostics()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#defaultsdiagnosticsopts) will be removed.
 Diagnostic config has been reduced, only `severity_sort` and borders are enabled.
 There is no need for this anymore.